• 5 min read

 100% Foreign Ownership in Freezones

-Foreign investors can now fully own their companies in most freezones and select mainland sectors.
-This update has made company registration in Dubai UAE far more appealing to international entrepreneurs.
+Foreign investors can fully own their companies in most free zones and in the majority of mainland sectors following recent legal reforms.
+This update has made company registration in Dubai, UAE, significantly more attractive to international entrepreneurs.

-Freezones like IFZA, DMCC, and DIFC allow full ownership without needing a local sponsor, offering flexible regulations, profit repatriation, and modern infrastructure.
+Freezones such as DMCC, DIFC, and IFZA allow full ownership without the need for a local sponsor, offering flexible regulations, profit repatriation, and modern infrastructure.

 Strategic Global Location

-Dubai’s central position between Europe, Asia, and Africa makes it a key gateway for global trade.
-Investors who complete company registration in Dubai gain access to over 2 billion consumers within a four-hour flight radius, an unmatched advantage for import-export, logistics, and professional services firms.
+Dubai’s position between Europe, Asia, and Africa makes it a key gateway for international trade and regional expansion.
+Companies that complete company registration in Dubai gain access to major global markets, strong logistics infrastructure, and world-class aviation and port facilities.

 Mainland vs Freezone vs Offshore: Key Differences